 Site trunking ends when a wide area coverage site is located, the current site is operating again as a wide area coverage site, an out-of-range condition occurs, or the failsoft mode is entered.
-The radio can be programmed so that "Site Trunking" is displayed and/ or an alert tone sounds when site trunking occurs.
+The radio can be programmed so that "Site Trunking" is displayed and/or an alert tone sounds when site trunking occurs.

 SmartZone and P25 trunked systems can be programmed for "Disable Site Trunking Operation".
 The radio is then not allowed to start or operate on a site trunking site.
 If a site goes into site trunking, the radio leaves that site's control channel and attempts to find another valid wide area site.
-If no wide area site is available, the radio displays "Out-of-Range".
+If no wide area site is available, the radio will continue searching for another wide area control channel for check for failsoft if failsoft is enabled and displays "Out-of-Range".
 If a site adjacent to the current Home Site was in site trunking but then enters wide area trunking, it is evaluated to determine if it should move to that site as a better site.
-This feature is available with firmware 1.16/2.6/3.6/ 4.2 or later only.